awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 1. Choose **Save**\.

-Customer managed customer master keys incur standard [AWS KMS charges](https://aws.amazon.com/kms/pricing/)\.
+Customer managed CMKs incur standard [AWS KMS charges](https://aws.amazon.com/kms/pricing/)\.

-No AWS KMS permissions are required on your user or the function's execution role to use the default encryption key\.
+No AWS KMS permissions are required for your user or the function's execution role to use the default encryption key\.
 To use a customer managed CMK, you need permission to use the key\.
-Lambda uses your permissions to create a grant on the key that allows Lambda to use it for encryption\.
+Lambda uses your permissions to create a grant on the key\.
+This allows Lambda to use it for encryption\.
 + `kms:ListAliases` – To view keys in the Lambda console\.
-+ `kms:CreateGrant` – To configure a customer managed CMK on a function\.
++ `kms:CreateGrant`, `kms:Encrypt` – To configure a customer managed CMK on a function\.
-+ `kms:Encrypt` – To configure a customer managed CMK on a function\.
++  – To configure a customer managed CMK on a function\.
 + `kms:Decrypt` – To view and manage environment variables that are encrypted with a customer managed CMK\.

-You can get these permissions from your user account or from a key's resource\-based permission policy\. `ListAliases` is provided by the [managed policies for Lambda](access-control-identity-based.md)\.
+You can get these permissions from your user account or from a key's resource\-based permissions policy\. `ListAliases` is provided by the [managed policies for Lambda](access-control-identity-based.md)\.
 Key policies grant the remaining permissions to users in the **Key users** group\.

 Users without `Decrypt` permissions can still manage functions, but they can't view environment variables or manage them in the Lambda console\.
 To prevent a user from viewing environment variables, add a statement to the user's permissions that denies access to the default key, a customer managed key, or all keys\.

-**Example IAM Policy – Deny Access By Key ARN**
+**Example IAM Policy – Deny Access by Key ARN**

 ```
 {